ricardopalves1/ProcessMessage/README.md

 # Java tuning
 This component uses a consumers thread pool according to the number of processors available on the system.
-Therefore, tuning the Java GC also accordantly to this number improves the heap objects release task.
+Therefore, tuning the Java GC also accordingly to this number improves the heap objects release task.

 	@Bean
 	public DefaultJmsListenerContainerFactory jmsListenerContainerFactory() {